Corporate Performance Management Framework

 Open and Honest

-We provide easy to access information, we listen and are respectful and clear about why we have made a decision.
-We admit when we get things wrong and if we can’t help we explain why and tell you who might.
+We provide easy to access information and respond in a timely manner.
+We listen and are respectful and clear about why we have made a decision.
+We take accountability when we get things wrong and if we can’t help, we explain why and tell you who might.

-We are innovative and ambitious, creating opportunities for residents and businesses of Bassetlaw to succeed.
+We aim to be innovative and ambitious, creating opportunities for residents and businesses of Bassetlaw to succeed.

 Service excellence